mgiuffrida/docs/app/1.0/docs/devguide/data-system.md

 Paths are relative to the current data binding *scope*.

-The topmost scope for any element is the element's properties.
+The topmost scope for any element consists of the element's properties.
 Certain data binding helper elements (like [template repeaters](/1.0/docs/devguide/templates#dom-repeat)) introduce new, nested scopes.

-For observers and computed properties, the scope is always the element's properties.
+For observers and computed properties, the scope is always the element's topmost scope.

 ### Special paths